HugLifeTiZ/roh-arbiter/trunk/README.txt

 -v0.5-
  *Various code refactoring.
  *The duel widget has been rearranged a bit.
- *The normal duel tool now uses the same move coloring that the brawler does.
+ *The normal duel tool now uses the same combobox text coloring that the brawler does.
  *Vertical tabs, like in the flash chat tool.
  *Tabs can now be reordered, via drag and drop.
  *The Fight Night checkbox is now in the menubar.
  *The Fight Night checkbox will be disabled when the first duel is started.
 This is so that the internal list of duels don't get mixed up.
+ *The completion for the two duelist comboboxes is now case-insensitive and matches any duelist whose name contains what is typed in the combobox.
+For example, typing "snor" will now return "giantsnoringbear/Snorlax" as a candidate.
  *Proper Madness support.
 This means that Madness duels will be marked on the shift report, and when a Madness duel goes over round 15, it will be marked as a tie in the shift report, and the
   Madness result will be indicated in parenthesis.
+ *Ran unix2dos on the whole project.
+Now the source code, and more importantly, the readme file, should be readable on Windows!
+The sport loader has also been adjusted to compensate; DOS line endings are actually two characters, where Unix line endings are just one.
 -v0.4-
  *A brawl tool has been added!
 A new section in the readme has been added for how to use it.
 Do note